jhudsl/OTTR_Template/getting_started.md

 ## Setting up the Docker image

+Particularly for courses that involve running example code, it's recommended that you use a Docker image for development to maintain software version consistency across course developers.

 If you are new to Docker, you may find it helpful to read [Carrie Wright's explanation about what Docker is for](https://carriewright11.github.io/covid_epi/#new-to-docker).
 - You will need to [sign up with a Docker account](https://hub.docker.com/) if you don't have one.
 - If you haven't installed Docker desktop (or need to update it), you can do [so here](https://docs.docker.com/get-docker/).